 In many ways, groups are Action Network's fundamental organizing unit.
-Each group has its own email list.
+Each group has its own email list and mobile list.
 Subscribing to one list does not subscribe you to another, and similarly unsubscribing from one group does not unsubscribe you from another.

-Groups sponsor actions, like petitions, and anyone who takes that action is subscribed to the group's list.
+Groups sponsor actions, like petitions, and anyone who takes that action is subscribed to the group's email list.
 Activists are de-duplicated by email address within a group's list, but not across groups.
-When you write email, you target that email to one and only one group.
+When you write email or mobile message, you target that email to one and only one group.